Kaohsiung Takao, Taiwan Travel Guide

 Numerous specialized shops serve this iconic dish.

-A crispy omelet crafted with small oysters, eggs, and leafy greens, topped with a sweet and savory sauce.
+A crispy omelet crafted with small oysters, eggs, and leafy greens, garnished with a sugary and savory sauce.

 It remains a popular item at evening markets.